Skip to main content

 Bill Summary

-For construction of middle market housing, section 3 of the bill requires a person filing a construction defect action against an architect or engineer to file with the complaint an affidavit of a third-party licensed professional indicating the negligence or other action, error, or omission of the construction professional.
-Section 3 also establishes a rebuttable presumption that a property does not have a construction defect when a state agency or local government has issued a certificate of occupancy for the property.
-Section 4:
+For construction of middle market housing multifamily, attached housing of 2 or more units , section 3 of the bill requires a person filing a construction defect action against an architect or engineer to file with the complaint an affidavit of a third-party licensed professional indicating the negligence or other action, error, or omission of the construction professional.
+Section 3 also establishes a rebuttable presumption that a property does not have a construction defect when a state agency or local government has issued a certificate of occupancy for the property. creates the multifamily construction incentive program (program).
+A builder may chose to participate in the program by:

 • Establishes a claimant's duty to mitigate an alleged construction defect and specifies how a claimant may satisfy this duty and the consequences to a claimant that fails to satisfy this duty;